 The good thing is that the solution is pretty simple.
 Drink water!

 Do you ever think about whether your skin is hydrated?
-It’s your body’s largest organ and its billions of cells must stay hydrated to work correctly and look good.
+Your body’s largest organ and billions of cells must stay hydrated to work correctly and look good.

 Is your skin hydrated?
-There’s a difference between dry skin and dehydrated skin.
-I’m going to talk about dehydrated skin.
-Even if you don’t have dry skin, it’s likely that you suffer from dehydrated skin from time to time.
+There’s a difference between dry skin and I’m going to talk about dehydrated skin.
+Even if you don’t have dry skin, you likely suffer from dehydrated skin from time to time.

 What are the signs?